Published on May 10, 2025 4 min read

 Solution:

-• Appoint office "AI ambassadors" to advocate for AI adoption and address employee concerns effectively.
+• Appoint "AI ambassadors" to advocate for AI adoption and address employee concerns.

-• Provide user-friendly AI tools that integrate seamlessly into existing workflows to encourage adoption and reduce resistance.
+• Distribute user-friendly platforms that integrate seamlessly with existing workflows to enhance employee satisfaction.

 6. Siloed Development Efforts